 Salicylic acid is ideal for treating blackheads and whiteheads.
-Salicylic acid can directly remove the keratin plug and control the skin cells.
+Salicylic acid can directly remove the keratin plug and control the skin cells (Uses of Salicylic Acid).
 It has some effectiveness against cystic acne due to its antibacterial activity, but less than classic blackheads and whiteheads.

 - How to Clean The Stomach and Benefits of Cleaning The Stomach

 - How To Get rid of Body Weakness – How To Increase Strength

 - Which Vitamin Deficiency Does Not Cause Sleep

 - 2nd Month Pregnancy Symptoms and Fetal Development

 Q1.
 How to use Salicylic Acid Serum on face?